ollama/ollama/README.md

 ### CUDA not enough memory

-See the "Edit existing modelfile to customize the settings" section above.
+See the "Edit existing modelfile to reduce VRAM usage" section above.
 Reduce the number of layers to load into the GPU.

 ## Community Integrations